As a general rule, you should pitch print publications first when you pitch a story idea.

 If you pitch your story ideas to print magazines and websites simultaneously, the results are predictable.
 The website editors will be the first to go for your story.
 They’ll snap them up!
 They’re always looking for free copy.
 I’ve seen this pattern dozens of times with the writers that I coach.

-I recommend that my writers always pitch to their print media list first.
-Even beginners can, and often do, sell their stories to print magazines.
+I recommend that my writers always pitch to print media list first.
+Even beginners can sell their stories to print magazines.

 If, after several weeks, no print magazine editors are interested in your story, you can switch to “Plan B” and pitch your story to travel websites.

-But print media has published 90% of my work, including regional, national, and international magazines, specialty magazines, custom publications, newspapers, trade journals, and in-flights and on-boards.
+I always pitch print first.
+Ninety percent of my work has been published in print media, including regional, national, and international magazines, specialty magazines, custom publications, newspapers, trade journals, and in-flights and on-boards.

 You may have been smart enough to parlay your online travel stories into complimentary travel.
 You may have scored some or all of the following: free hotel or resort stays, free transportation, free entry to tourist attractions, free guides, free tours, free meals.